Why can we track a package around the world, but we can’t keep track of our kids in foster care?

 New Systems and Innovations

-This cross-system information sharing is critical, particularly for children in foster care who face complex behavioral and mental heath care needs.
-The lack of records can have serious consequences, like an over-prescription of psychotropic medications or duplicate immunizations.
-Casebook provides key information on the child's progress, allowing the child welfare caseworker to make the most up-to-date decision regarding the child.
+Another major component of CCWIS is information sharing across systems known as Interoperability.
+Interoperability is particularly important for children in foster care who face complex behavioral and mental health care needs.
+A lack of records can have serious consequences, like an over-prescription of psychotropic medications or duplicate immunizations.
+Sharing information between government systems allows for better collaboration and informed decision-making.

-Other examples of innovative programs include the Results Oriented Management (ROM) Reporting program, offered by the University of Kansas, School of Social Welfare, in partnership with Casey Family Programs and the National Electronic Interstate Compact Enterprise (NIECE) program which is currently in the pilot project phase.
+The Results Oriented Management (ROM) Reports System is offered by the University of Kansas School of Social Welfare, in partnership with Casey Family Programs and the National Electronic Interstate Compact Enterprise (NIECE) program.

 Questions for state legislators to ask/consider: